← Back to blog

 Is CapCut Banned in 2026?
-Yes + 9 Free Alternatives
+Current US Status + 9 Free Alternatives

-Yes, CapCut is banned in the United States as of 2026.
-It was removed from the App Store and Google Play alongside TikTok because both are owned by ByteDance.
-If you already had CapCut installed it may still work, but new downloads are blocked.
-The best CapCut alternatives are DaVinci Resolve (free, professional-grade), FirstCut Studio (AI-powered automatic highlight reels), InShot (closest mobile replacement), iMovie (simple, Mac/iOS), Clipchamp (free, Windows), Canva Video (templates), Filmora (beginner desktop), Adobe Express (social content), and VSDC (free Windows, no watermark).
+No, CapCut is not currently banned in the United States.
+It was briefly removed from the App Store and Google Play on January 19, 2025 alongside TikTok (both are owned by ByteDance), but it returned to US app stores within days once enforcement was delayed.
+As of June 2026 you can download CapCut in the US.
+The catch: the ByteDance divestiture required by law remains unresolved, so CapCut's long-term US availability is legally uncertain and it could be pulled again in the future.
+That makes it smart to know your alternatives.
+The best ones are DaVinci Resolve (free, professional-grade), FirstCut Studio (AI-powered automatic highlight reels), InShot (closest mobile replacement), iMovie (simple, Mac/iOS), Clipchamp (free, Windows), Canva Video (templates), Filmora (beginner desktop), Adobe Express (social content), and VSDC (free Windows, no watermark).

-CapCut was genuinely one of the best free video editors available.
-The auto-captions were solid, the template library was massive, and the learning curve was practically flat.
-It was not banned because it was a bad product.
-It was banned because of who owns it.
+CapCut is genuinely one of the best free video editors available.
+The auto-captions are solid, the template library is massive, and the learning curve is practically flat.
+Its brief 2025 US removal had nothing to do with product quality.
+It was about who owns it.

-Here is what actually happened, whether CapCut still works, and what to use instead.
+Here is what actually happened, where things stand today, and what alternatives to keep in mind.

 What Happened to CapCut

 CapCut is developed by ByteDance, the same Chinese technology company that owns TikTok.
-When US lawmakers moved to ban TikTok over national security and data privacy concerns, CapCut got swept up in the same legislation.
+When US lawmakers moved against TikTok over national security and data privacy concerns, CapCut got swept up in the same legislation: the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA).

-The ban has nothing to do with the quality of the app or what it does.
-CapCut was banned because of data privacy concerns related to ByteDance's ownership structure and its relationship with the Chinese government.
+The legislation had nothing to do with the quality of the app or what it does.
+CapCut was swept into PAFACA because of data privacy concerns related to ByteDance's ownership structure and its relationship with the Chinese government.

 The core argument from US lawmakers: Chinese law can compel domestic companies to share data with the government.
 ByteDance is a Chinese company.
 Therefore, any app ByteDance operates could theoretically be used to collect data on US citizens and share it with a foreign government.
 Whether ByteDance has actually done this is debated, but the legal standard was based on the potential risk, not proven misuse.

 It's worth being clear: this was a geopolitical decision, not a product quality judgment.
-CapCut was a well-built app that millions of people loved.
-The ban reflects tensions between the US and China over technology and data sovereignty, not any failing on CapCut's part as an editing tool.
+CapCut is a well-built app that millions of people love.
+The legal pressure reflects tensions between the US and China over technology and data sovereignty, not any failing on CapCut's part as an editing tool.

-Save your custom templates.
-If you built templates for recurring content (social media posts, business videos, recurring series), screenshot or document the settings.
-You won't be able to recreate them identically in another app, but having the reference will save time when rebuilding.
+Document your custom templates.
+If you built templates for recurring content (social media posts, business videos, recurring series), keeping notes or screenshots of the settings makes it easier to rebuild them elsewhere if you ever switch editors.

 The good news: video editing has never had more options.
-Here are nine alternatives worth considering, depending on how you used CapCut.
+Here are nine alternatives worth considering, depending on how you use CapCut.

 1. FirstCut Studio — Best for Auto-Edit Highlight Reels

-If you used CapCut primarily to make highlight reels, travel videos, or montages from your camera roll, FirstCut Studio is the closest replacement for that workflow.
+If you use CapCut primarily to make highlight reels, travel videos, or montages from your camera roll, FirstCut Studio is the closest match for that workflow.
 You upload your clips, and the AI analyzes your footage to build a polished highlight reel with music, transitions, and pacing.
 No timeline editing required.

-Why it replaces CapCut: CapCut's auto-edit templates gave you a quick result from raw clips.
-FirstCut takes that concept further with actual AI that understands your footage — scene detection, quality grading, beat-synced cuts.
-The output quality is a step above what CapCut's templates produced.
+Why it compares to CapCut: CapCut's auto-edit templates give you a quick result from raw clips.
+FirstCut takes that concept further with actual AI that understands your footage: scene detection, quality grading, beat-synced cuts.
+The output quality is a step above what CapCut's templates produce.

 Strengths: